 The morality of food

 We are living in a time of dangerous morality surrounding food.
-We are surrounded by images and headlines defining what is good and what is bad, and those of us who have eating disorders internalize these messages as the pathway to being “good.”
-We determine that in order to be a “good person,” we must eat the right food, not the wrong food.
+We are surrounded by images and headlines defining what is good and what is bad.
+People who have eating disorders internalize food as the pathway to being “good.”
+They determine that in order to be a “good person,” they must eat the right food.
+And not eat the wrong food.
 By focusing our energy on improving our diets, we believe we are improving our selves.

-Many of us who have eating disorders find constant statements regarding the moral integrity of foods very triggering.
-Most of us have some degree of perfectionism, and we began our eating disorder with a well-researched diet or “eating plan” to help us stay on the “good” side of morality.
-Unfortunately, for some of us, dieting moves all too easily into an eating disorder, and then we get stuck in a disorder that takes a lot of work to get out of.
+People who have eating disorders find statements regarding the moral integrity of foods very triggering.
+Most have some degree of perfectionism.
+Their eating disorder behaviors typically begin with a well-researched diet or eating plan.
+They want to stay on the “good” side of morality.
+Dieting can transform all to easily into an eating disorder.
+Eating disorders can be very hard to overcome.
+This is why not making food a moral issue is so important.

 When we have an eating disorder, we devote our growth, our passion, and our moral compass to ensuring we meet the dietary morality.
 This comes at the expense of devoting ourselves to emotional growth and development.
-As a result, as long as we focus on food, those of us who have eating disorders often stall our emotional maturation and development.
+As long as we focus on food, we stall our emotional maturation and development.
 We sacrifice the development of our selves for the morality of the food we put in our bodies.

 Life without food morality

-Let’s stop talking about the food people put in their bodies and focus instead on what they do with their souls.
+Let’s stop talking about the food people put in their bodies.
+We can focus instead on what they do with their souls.
 Instead of food morality, let’s focus on the truly important moral issues, including:

 - How we treat ourselves – how do we soothe ourselves and develop ourselves?

-- How we treat the people we love – how do we show them we love them every day?
+- Our treatment of the people we love – how do we show them we love them every day?

 - How we learn – do we have processes in place for learning new skills in personal and professional development?
 Are we focusing on our emotional growth and development?

-- How we treat the people we like – do we accept them for who they are and support them in their own personal development outside of food and body goals?
+- How we treat other people – do we accept them for who they are?
+Do we support them in their own personal development outside of food and body goals?